St Luke's library

 Seminar speaker series

 During term-time we invite leading researchers to give seminars which are attended by staff, undergraduate and research students, and guests.
+Here you can view the term's programme of upcoming seminar speakers and their chosen topics.

 Further information